rramos/rramos.github.io.src/source/_posts/CreateAvroTablesForBigQuery.md

 The best approach for this is to add the GCS connector to your HDFS config

-Follow the instrictions in the following [link](https://github.com/GoogleCloudPlatform/bigdata-interop/tree/master/gcs) or download the jar for Hadoop 2.x [here](https://storage.googleapis.com/hadoop-lib/gcs/gcs-connector-latest-hadoop2.jar)
+Follow the instructions in the following [link](https://github.com/GoogleCloudPlatform/bigdata-interop/tree/master/gcs) or download the jar for Hadoop 2.x [here](https://storage.googleapis.com/hadoop-lib/gcs/gcs-connector-latest-hadoop2.jar)

 1. Add that jar on a valid location for you cluster `HADOOP_CLASSPATH`
-2. Generate a `service account` in the GCP console and in JSON format ([follow this instructions](https://cloud.google.com/storage/docs/authentication#service_accounts))
+2. Generate a `service account` in the GCP console and get JSON key ([follow this instructions](https://cloud.google.com/storage/docs/authentication#service_accounts))
 3. Copy that JSON file to a location in your cluster
 4. Add the following properties to your cluster `core-site.xml`